skip navigation

 Ordinances

-Typically, ordinances cannot go into effect immediately and some may be subject to referendum.
+Ordinances can be used to fix legal rights and duties, to regulate activities, or to prohibit criminal acts.
 Changes to a jurisdiction's criminal code, zoning code, or development regulations are common legislative acts accomplished through ordinances.

 Resolutions

-Resolutions are typically used when deciding to surplus public property, directing the agency executive to take certain designated action, adopting council or board rules of procedure, or adopting personnel policies.
 Similarly, an “order” is sometimes used when directing that a specific action be taken, and once complied with, an order no longer has effect.

-Note: There are a few instances when a county ordinance or resolution must be published.
+There are a few instances when a county ordinance or resolution must be published.
 For example, RCW 36.32.120(7) requires publication of police or sanitary regulations.

 When should an ordinance be used instead of a resolution?

-The distinct steps involved when using an ordinance or a resolution can, in some situations, be important.
-For instance, passage of an ordinance in a code city requires “the affirmative vote of at least a majority of the whole membership of the council” under RCW 35A.12.120.
-However, a lesser number of votes maybe required if the governing body can legally take action by resolution, and many cities require only a majority of councilmembers present vote affirmatively for passage of a resolution.
-Note that this does not extend to all circumstances: RCW 35A.12.120 requires code cities to have the same number of votes for a resolution calling for the payment of money as it does for an ordinance.
-A governing body should check to make sure that it is using the proper procedure and have the required number of votes.
+However, a lesser number of votes may be required if the governing body can legally take action by resolution, and many cities require that only a majority of councilmembers present vote affirmatively for passage of a resolution.
+Note that this does not extend to all circumstances.
+For example, RCW 35A.12.120 requires code cities to have the same number of votes for a resolution calling for the payment of money as it does for an ordinance.
+A governing body should check to make sure that it is using the proper procedure and has the required number of votes.

 Any member of the governing body can introduce an ordinance or resolution for consideration.
 Once introduced, the governing body may:

-- act immediately upon the ordinance or resolution,
+• act immediately upon the ordinance or resolution,

-- refer it to a committee for study and recommendation,
+• refer it to a committee for study and recommendation,

-- postpone consideration to some future time, or
+• postpone consideration to some future time, or

-- take any of the other subsidiary or privileged actions.
+• take any of the other subsidiary or privileged actions.

+Some jurisdictions may have adopted local parliamentary procedures that require some of these steps, such as requiring two readings before a final vote.
 After the issue has been fully considered and discussed by the legislative body, the presiding officer can then read the ordinance or resolution and call for a vote.

 Motions

-The proposed action may be substantive or it may express a certain view or direct a particular action be taken, such as an investigation.
+The proposed action may be substantive or it may express a certain view or direct that a particular action be taken, such as an investigation.
 Once it has been approved and entered into the record, a motion is equivalent to a resolution.

 Proclamations

 The terms “proclamation” and “declaration” have also both been used in reference to emergencies.
-Such designations by the governor or the executive head of a local government initiate the process for taking necessary actions to deal with a disaster.
+Such designations by the governor or the executive/administrative head of a local government initiate the process for taking necessary actions to deal with a disaster.

 There are no statutes that refer to local government proclamations.